-The Austrian Insolvency Code (Insolvenzordnung) provides for the orderly liquidation of financial relationships in the event of the economic failure of a company (or even of a natural person not operating a company).
-For insolvency proceedings to be opened, a material insolvency on the part of the debtor must exist.
+The Austrian Insolvency Code provides a system regarding the orderly liquidation of financial relationships in the event of the economic failure of a company (also of a natural person not operating a company).
+For insolvency proceedings to commence, a material insolvency on the part of the debtor must happen.
 The aim of the insolvency proceedings is to ensure that the (unsecured) creditors are satisfied equally.

-Another essential purpose of these proceedings is the restructuring concept of insolvency law.
+Another essential purpose of these proceedings is the restructuring of a company in order to facilitate its survival.
 In the course of insolvency proceedings, restructuring can take place by way of a restructuring plan.
 In the restructuring process, the debtor may also opt for self-administration if certain conditions apply.